I'm currently in the process of creating sub-categories. Please excuse any disorder.

 S

-Sash: Often given to the top finalists in a competition, whether at a feis or a major.
+Sash: Often given to the top women or girls in a competition, whether at a feis or a major.

 School costume: A dance school's uniform, worn at lower levels in competition, in teams, or in performances.
 Can be elaborate and on-trend, or simple and timeless.
 Some schools have different costumes for different ages, levels, or types of competition.